ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

 {: #fs-create-replica-cli}
 {: cli}

-You can use the CLI to create a file share with a replica share in another zone or region, or to create a replica share for an existing file share.
+You can use the CLI to create a file share with a replica share in another zone, or region, or to create a replica share for an existing file share.

 Before you can use the CLI, you must install the IBM Cloud CLI and the VPC CLI plug-in.
 For more information, see the [CLI prerequisites](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).